 Next Step Question – The pupils answer a next-step question and make corrections to their work from the previous day.

 Daily Fluency – the children complete an addition, subtraction, multiplication, division and fractions question each day.
 This helps the pupil to develop their arithmetic skills and for these to embed in their long term memory.
 These also address gaps in learning; revisit mental strategies; embed vocabulary; reiterate units of measure and provide opportunities to apply learning to problem-solving.

 Times Table Practice – the children complete a multiplication recall speed test in 3 to 5 minutes.

-In Focus – The learning for the day is introduced to the pupils in a practical way.
+In Focus – The learning for the day is practically introduced to the pupils.
 Questioning encourages reasoning.

 Guided Practice – The pupils work through questions together, modelled by the teacher.

 Independent Work – The pupils independently work through a series of questions at their own pace.